wo3kie/cxxDojo/README.md

 **find_union.cpp**
 Implement a find-union algorithm.

+**find.root.cpp**
+Implement a program to find the root of a function using the bisection and Newton's methods.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.